-But before that, you should take a look at what exactly is an IP address.
+But before that, you should take a look at what exactly an IP address is.

-Every device connected to the internet, from your smartphone to the server hosting your favorite websites, has a unique identifier known as an IP address.
+Every device connected to the internet, from your smartphone to the server hosting your favorite websites, has a unique identifier.
+We refer to this identifier as an IP address.

-An IP address is a string of numbers separated by decimal points like this 192.168.123.132.
-It is used to identify websites, apps, and devices.
+An IP address consists of a string of numbers separated by decimal points, like this: 192.168.123.132.
+You can use it to identify websites, apps, and devices.

 IP addresses play a huge role in facilitating online communication.
-They make sure that data sent across the internet reaches the correct destination.
-Much like a postal address does for physical mail.
+They ensure that data traveling across the internet reaches the correct destination.
+It is much like a postal address does for physical mail.
+In fact, with a geolocation lookup, you can even determine where an IP address is coming from, down to the city level.

 Wait, did I say “different types of IP addresses”?
 Let’s understand that next.